 - 1. The student must have an unencumbered registered nursing license. - 2.
-Have a minimum of a C in all previous pre-requisite and core coursework and an overall GPA of 2.5 or better. - 3.
-Applicants must meet the Technical Standards required by the program. - 4.
-Current immunization record. - 5.
+Be fully admitted to Laredo College. - 3.
+Have a minimum of a C in all previous pre-requisite and core coursework and an overall GPA of 2.5 or better. - 4.
+Applicants must meet the Technical Standards required by the program. - 5.
+Current immunization record. - 6.
 Overall GPAs will be ranked by a sliding scale.